-To prevent insider attacks, it is important to regularly monitor the employees’ and resources’ activities who have access to sensitive data and layered authentication and privilege separation controls, security awareness culture, and training within the organisation.
-Please read our detailed article on types, examples and detection indicators of insider attacks.
+It is important to regularly monitor the employees’ and resources’ activities who have access to sensitive data and layered authentication and privilege separation controls, security awareness culture, and training within the organisation to prevent insider attacks.
+Would you please read our detailed article on types, examples and detection indicators of insider attacks?

 Web attacks are the other most common type of cyber attack.
 An attacker targets the web application’s server-side and client-side vulnerabilities to exploit the website or web servers to access sensitive data, retrieve database information, and/or install malicious software for further infiltration.

 Many vulnerabilities contribute to the web attack.
-SQL injection attacks and cross-site scripting (XSS) attacks are the two types of most common and most reported web attacks in the cyber security sphere, with OWASP Top 10 covering the major application security risks.
+SQL injection attacks and cross-site scripting (XSS) attacks are the two most common and most reported web attacks in the cybersecurity sphere, with OWASP Top 10 covering the major application security risks.

 SQL injection attacks (SQLi)